doctrine/orm/docs/en/tutorials/composite-primary-keys.rst

 -   Dynamic Attributes of an Entity (for example Article).
 Each Article has many attributes with primary key "article_id" and "attribute_name".
--   Address object of a Person, the primary key of the adress is "user_id".
+-   Address object of a Person, the primary key of the address is "user_id".
 This is not a case of a composite primary key, but the identity is derived through a foreign entity and a foreign key.
 -   Join Tables with metadata can be modelled as Entity, for example connections between two articles with a little description and a score.